JonathanArp/nosql-challenge/README.md

 # nosql-challenge
 Module 12 Challenge

-This repository contains both deliverables:
+This repository contains two deliverables:

   Deliverable 1: A Jupyter notebook containing code that imports the data and sets up and updates the uk_food database.